saisahil2015/Key-Value-Store/README.md

 # Key-Value Store

-### Intructions for Running the Program for Client-Side Consistent Hashing with Docker:
+### Instructions for Running the Go Programs for Client-Side Consistent Hashing:

 - Run the files using the following command: go run <file name> <port>
 - Run python3 client.py then